-Our aim is sustain and develop the good standard of ‘Primary’ education in the Dales.
+Our aim is sustain and develop a good better education experience of ‘Primary’ education for our young people in the communities in which they reside.

-We are building on our individual strengths, whilst strengthening the whole.
-We share our staff expertise across the four schools thus benefiting from a wider range of knowledge and experience, than is usually found in very small settings.
+We share our staff expertise across the four schools enabling a wide range of knowledge and experience to be used creatively ( than is usually available in very small settings.) delete section in brackets

 The school staff work closely together supporting each other with curriculum areas and assessments.
-They plan joint learning events for the children, where the children learn whilst forming a wider circle of friends in an enriched environment.
+They plan joint learning events for the children where they can form a wider circle of friends in an enriched environment.

 There is one Governing Board for the whole Federation which oversees the work of all four schools.